sbeardsl/xojoGestures/README.md

 xojoGestures
 ============

-WARNING: iOSGestures currently does NOT work with Xojo 2019 R3.2 and later
+WARNING: iOSGestures does not currently work with Xojo 2019 R3.2 and later

 ============